Nedakonice: Geography

-Nedakonice is located in the Lower Morava Valley.
-It lies on the Dlouhá řeka Stream on the right bank of the Morava River, which forms the eastern border of the municipality.
+Nedakonice is located about 7 km southwest of Uherské Hradiště and 29 km southwest of Zlín.
+It lies in the Lower Morava Valley.
+The municipality is situated on the right bank of the Morava River, which forms the eastern municipal border.
+The stream Dlouhá řeka flows through the village.

 History

 The first written mention of Nedakonice is from 1220.
-The village was a property of the monastery in Velehrad until its abolition in 1784.
+The village was a property of the monastery in Velehrad until the abolition of the monastery in 1784.

+Demographics

+Transport

+Nedakonice is located on the railway line Přerov–Břeclav.

+Sights

+Among the protected cultural monuments are a statue of St. John of Nepomuk dating from 1740, and a calvary connected with the Hussite Wars.

+The main landmark of Nedakonice is the Church of Saint Florian.
+It was built in 1934.